usernamemirak/mirak/README.md

 # mirak
 ojt git hub <br>
+on job traning
-this is my repository
+this is my repository project vs code